 How to get from Kanchanaburi to Bangkok to train

-Kanchanaburi is one of the most popular day-trips from Bangkok, with thousands of local, regional, and international tourists arriving each year to visit the infamous Death Railway and Bridge over the River Kwai.
-Only a couple of hours from the capital city, many tourists travel back to Bangkok on tour buses, but the most memorable option is to take a local train from Kanchanaburi to Thonburi Station.
+Only a couple of hours from the capital city, many tourists travel back to Bangkok on tour buses, but the most memorable option is onboard a local train from Kanchanaburi to Thonburi Station.

 Route map and details

 Despite its status as one of the busiest and well-visited sites in the country, Kanchanaburi is only served by local trains to/from Bangkok, so it doesn’t use the main station at Krung Thep Aphiwat Central.
-Instead, trains arrive into Thonburi, a small commuter station just to the west of the Bangkok’s city centre.
+Instead, trains arrive into Thonburi, a small commuter station just to the west of Bangkok’s city centre.

 Timetables